Butterfly thumbnail

 The painting was exhibited at

-Ipswich Art Society 131st Annual Open Exhibition.
-Robert Cross Hall, Ipswich Corn Exchange from Monday May 12th to Friday 23rd May 2008.
+Ipswich Art Society 131st Annual Open Exhibition, Robert Cross Hall, Ipswich Corn Exchange in May 2008.

 Back to Paintings Index